 By now we’ve all been made aware of the risks related to heartworm.
 Recently, we realized that some information on heartworm was biased or incomplete.
 So, we decided to take a deeper dive into exactly what heartworm is, after one of our own dogs was diagnosed and we were left with some unanswered questions ourselves.
 Luckily, we have a close network of incredible veterinarians here and throughout the U.S. that helped to create an individualized plan.
 We wanted to share

-For those of us in Connecticut, we were recently walloped with a tropical storm.
+For those of us in Connecticut, in 2020 we were walloped with a tropical storm.
 This left many of us without power for several days.
 This brings up the topic of Emergency preparedness for pet food, supplies and more.
 So how can you make sure you’re covered if we were to have another power outage?
-We'll walk you through some options, what to have ready and what our best advice is.
-Regardless of what type of food you feed, it's worth having
+We’ll walk you through some options, what to have ready and what our best advice is.

 I could probably go on forever questioning why the media (and even some “reputable” associations) continue to share non-peer reviewed, non-verified information, but I won’t.
 We know a great headline catches clicks and shares.
 This is a great example of how bad science is used to propagate either a false sense of security, fear – and sell a product.
 I’m also not “anti” CBD, but that isn't the point.
 There are several applications where it is useful for pets and